Introduction

 Humanities:

-Any Russian literature course taught in English (including RUSS 260, Topics in Russian Studies) will satisfy the college requirement in literature.
+Any Russian literature course taught in English (including RUSS 260, Topics in Russian Studies) will satisfy the college requirement.

 Arts: